| Title: | Machine Learning Benchmark Problems |

 Donor: Ming Tan & Jeff Schlimmer (Jeff.Schlimmer%cs.cmu.edu)

-These data have been taken from the UCI Repository Of Machine Learning Databases (Blake & Merz 1998) and were converted to R format by Evgenia Dimitriadou in the late 1990s.
+These data have been taken from the UCI Repository Of Machine Learning Databases (Blake and Merz 1998) and were converted to R format by Evgenia Dimitriadou in the late 1990s.

 The current version of the UC Irvine Machine Learning Repository Soybean (Large) data set is available from doi:10.24432/C5JG6Z.